EESSI/docs/docs/using_eessi/basic_commands.md

 ## Basic commands to access software provided via EESSI

-EESSI provides software in modules and extensions.
-To see which modules and extensions are available run
+EESSI provides software through environment module files and [Lmod](https://lmod.readthedocs.io).

+To see which modules (and extensions) are available, run:

 ``` { .bash .copy }
 module avail
 ```

-Below is a short excerpt from `module avail` showing 10 modules only.
+Below is a short excerpt of the output produced by `module avail`, showing 10 modules only.
 ```
    PyYAML/5.3-GCCcore-9.3.0
    Qt5/5.14.1-GCCcore-9.3.0